isomerpages/moe-xinminsec/_our-curriculum/Academic Learning/Lower Secondary Programme.md

 curriculum, all students will generally progress to Secondary 2.</p>
 </li>
 <li>
-<p>The lower secondary programme spans over 2 years so students will continue
+<p>The lower secondary programme spans two years, so students will continue
 the same set of subjects taken in Secondary 1.</p>
 </li>
 <li>
 <p>Students who were offered English, MTL, Mathematics, and/or Science at
-MDL in Secondary 1 will continue to take them at Secondary 2.
-Those who performed well for the Humanities in Secondary 1 will have the opportunity to offer at least History, Geography, or Literature at MDL in Secondary 2, as explained above.</p>
+MDL in Secondary 1 will continue to take them at MDL at Secondary 2.
+Those who performed well in the Humanities in Secondary 1 will have the opportunity to offer at least History, Geography, or Literature at MDL in Secondary 2, as explained above.</p>
 </li>